Antidumping

 The Commission generally does not hold a hearing or conduct further investigative activities in expedited reviews.
 Commissioners base their injury determination in expedited reviews on the facts available, including the Commission’s prior injury and review determinations, responses received to its notice of institution, data collected by staff in connection with the review, and information provided by the Department of Commerce.

-The five-year (sunset) reviews concerning Polyester Staple Fiber from Korea and Taiwan were instituted on August 1, 2016.
+The five-year (sunset) reviews concerning Sulfanilic Acid from China and India were instituted on September 1, 2016.

-On November 4, 2016, the Commission voted to conduct expedited reviews.
-All six Commissioners concluded that the domestic group response for these reviews was adequate and the respondent group responses were inadequate and voted for expedited reviews.
+On December 5, 2016, the Commission voted to conduct expedited reviews.
+With respect to India, all six Commissioners concluded that the domestic group response for these reviews was adequate and the respondent group responses were inadequate and voted for expedited reviews.
+With respect to China, all six Commissioners concluded that both the domestic and the respondent group responses were adequate, but that circumstances warranted an expedited review.

 A record of the Commission’s vote to conduct expedited reviews is available from the Office of the Secretary, U.S. International Trade Commission, 500 E Street SW, Washington, DC 20436.
 Requests may be made by telephone by calling 202-205-1802.